-required to take reasonable steps within a reasonable time, with the inference being that such steps will be directed at rectifying what has become an unsuitable investment.
-In the CP under the heading "Reassessing Suitability", the CSA acknowledge that there is often little or nothing that the registrant can do when the investment is in exempt securities and the securities in question are substantially illiquid or have significant constraints on any redemption rights of the investor.
-Where there is a specific reassessment trigger (e.g., a sudden liquidity requirement of the client or an impairment event of the issuer), do the CSA expect the registrant to do anything more than discuss the constraints with the client and take this new situation into consideration when making future recommendations for the client?
+Question Response products for comparison to the exempt market products offered by an EMD, and such investigation (and subsequent review) of exempt market products would require a tremendous amount of time, money and effort.
+61. Reassessing suitability Subsection 13.3(2) requires a registrant to review the suitability determination made in subsection 13.3(1) based on events that occur after the original suitability assessment is made.
+The registered individual is then required to take reasonable steps within a reasonable time, with the inference being that such steps will be directed at rectifying what has become an unsuitable investment.
+In the Policy Statement under the heading "Reassessing Suitability", the CSA acknowledge that there is often little or nothing that the registrant can do when the investment is in exempt securities and the securities in question are substantially illiquid or have significant constraints on any redemption rights of the investor.
+Where there is a specific reassessment trigger (e.g., a sudden liquidity requirement of the client or an impairment event of the issuer), do the CSA expect the registrant to do anything more than discuss the constraints with the client and take this new situation into As a preliminary comment, we note that the requirement in subsection 13.3(2) assumes the client continues to maintain an account containing a portfolio of securities with the registrant, and we recognize that it is often the case that when an exempt security is sold to a client by an exempt market dealer, there may be few if any other securities in the account and after a period of time, there is no ongoing client-registrant relationship.
+In such circumstances, the requirement to reassess suitability with respect to a client's account would not be triggered.
 When the requirement to reassess suitability is triggered, we expect a registrant to complete a suitability reassessment as set out in subsection 13.3(2).
 In the circumstances described in the question, the "reasonable steps" the registrant is required to take may involve exploring the possibility of redeeming the investment and ultimately determining that a redemption would be not suitable and would not put the client's interest first under the circumstances.
-For example, the registrant might determine that recommending a redemption would result in liquidating the securities position at a discount that would be detrimental to the client's interests.
+For example, the registrant might determine that recommending a redemption would result in liquidating the securities position at a discount that would be detimental to the client's interests.
 We expect the registrant to document its analyses and discussions with clients, and the resulting recommendations.
-And, as noted in the CP, when a client's account contains illiquid securities that have no redemption features, as is the case with many of the securities distributed by exempt market dealers, we recognize that the extent of the reassessment of the suitability determination may be limited due to the illiquid nature of the securities.
+And, as moted in the Policy Statement, when a client's account contains illiquid securities that have no redemption features, as is the case with many of the securities distributed by exempt market dealers, we recognize that the extent of the reassessment of the suitability determination may be limited due to the illiquid nature of the securities.
 However, we expect that the registrant will take this fact into account when making future recommendations for the client, including any additional investments.